Allerton History Society

 (Also see our About The Allertons page)

-The 2018 AGM will be on Wednesday 10th January when Hazel Hudson will be talking about Allerton Sinners through through the Centuries.
-All welcome
+The 2018 AGM was held on Wednesday 10th January and followed by an excellent talk from Hazel Hudson on Allerton Sinners through through the Centuries.

 2017 AGM and talk